Why I’m over the Gray Paint Trend and 8 White Paint Colors I’m Currently Crushing On

-Find out if gray paint is on its way out and learn all about everyone’s new favorite neutral.
+Find out if gray paint is going out of style in 2022 and learn all about everyone’s new favorite neutral wall color.

 This post may contain affiliate links.
 Please see my full disclosure policy for more details.

 Let’s just say I’m lucky he’s so patient with all my crazy ideas.

 But I totally don’t expect him to help me out in repainting all of these walls.
 Pretty sure I’m on my own there.

 Let’s dive into all your questions about the gray paint trend to see what’s popular now and what’s on its way out in the home design world.